uclaacm/teach-la-ts-react-starter/README.md

 ### Some lint is unnecessary :( How do I disable it?
 There are actually 2 main ways to disable lint.
 Disabling the "rule" entirely, or just a single instance/in a file!
 #### Disabling the rule entirely.
 ** Make sure this is what you really want!!
-Maybe instead, you wanna just disable for a single file :) ** Depending on whether it's from `stylelint` or `eslint`, you can go to `stylelintrc.json` and add to `"rules"
+It is often likely that you want to just disable for a single file. ** Depending on whether it's from `stylelint` or `eslint`, you can go to `stylelintrc.json` and add to `"rules"
 ```
 <rule-name>: null